 Sufficient Sleep

-A good night’s sleep is crucial to good mental health.
+A good night’s sleep is crucial to good mental health in aging.
 Elderly individuals should get 7-9 hours of sleep each night and establish a regular sleep routine.
 Creating a calming sleep environment, practising relaxation techniques, and avoiding stimulating activities before bedtime can all help improve sleep quality.

 Moderate Alcohol Consumption